MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/00-Overview.md

 ### Choose Your Own Adventure

-You can complete the entire tutorial from start to finish or complete specific topics of interest you.
-The tutorial is broken down into the following topic areas:
+You can complete the entire tutorial from start to finish or complete specific topics of interest.
+The tutorial is broken down into the following topics:

 - [Clone the Project Exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=1) (required exercise).
 - **AI Exercises**: Create an [Azure OpenAI resource](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=2) and use it to convert natural language to SQL, generate email/SMS messages, and work with your own data and documents.